Email still remains one of the most used mediums of communication all over the world.

 Who is your audience?
 Consider this part carefully because the tone of your email must match the audience you want to reach.
 For professional emails, you want to keep the email polished, strictly formal, and without any hint of colloquialism.

 Remember, you’re not emailing a close friend or family.
 Even if you were, a professional email requires you stick to formal terms.
-For instance, a CEO of marijuana cleanse company should read your email without spotting irregularities like jokes.

 3. Apply the Appropriate Etiquette

 There are so many professional email etiquettes out there.
 One of the most important ones to remember is including a courteous greeting or the proper salutation.
 Also, it’s important to send professional emails at the appropriate time bar any emergency.
 For example, a good salutation to get things started is “Dear Mark.”
 You should only use “Hello Mark” and “Hi Mark” when you’re more familiar with the recipient(s).